syedumerahmedcode/primefaces/README.md

 - Close all open files ---> Open index.xhtml file with **JBoss Tools HTML Editor**.

-_JSF & PrimeFaces & Spring tutorial - Part 4: Java EE welcome file_
+## Explanation of Java EE welcome file

 - How to make the index.xhtml file the default start page when the jetty server starts?
 Open web.xml file ---> Under <welcome-file-list> tag, only allow